Manage your sensitive data with a tailored security solution

 To be adopted by your teams, your data encryption solution has to fit into their day-to-day working life - not the reverse.
 The solution thereby enables them to access data securely, wherever they are, in a series of use cases adapted to current communication and collaboration tools.

-How can sensitive data be secured?
+How can sensitive information be secured?
 Stormshield uses end-to-end encryption to ensure the protection of data.
 Whether DKE encryption (Double Key Encryption) or CSE encryption (Client-Side Encryption), the encrypted medium thereby comes with its own security and can be shared securely on different platforms, in the Cloud or within the company.

 With Stormshield Data Security (SDS) data protection software, discover a simple and seamless encryption solution for users, who do not have to alter their work habits.
 At the heart of data security is the user's ability to determine who is authorised to access information and to create secure collaboration spaces.
 A data protection offer built on the reliability of its solutions, which are accredited at the highest European level.

-What data has to be encrypted?
+Does sharing sensitive information mean to encrypt everything?
+Which data has to be encrypted?
 It is easy to get lost in the terms related to this subject, such as vital data, sensitive data or critical data, and also personal data.
 As a result, many companies believe they are not affected and do not need to protect their files and exchanges.
 However, all companies are concerned by the need to protect data.
 Production data, financial data, R&D data and HR data are all elements that enable a company to operate on a daily basis.

 In order to make sense of it all, everyone needs to define what information is strategic to the company or institution concerned, bearing in mind that any data produced has value.